forgoty/reimaging/README.md

 # reimaging
-reimaging is simple photo downloader for vk.com using CLI.
+reimaging is simple photo downloader for vk.com using CLI for UNIX.
 ### Requirements
 - Tested only in python 3.7
 - pyvk (https://github.com/mkuznets/pyvk)